-Oregon City and its stakeholders believe there is something special to offer visitors.
-We believe tourism can play an economically beneficial role in the Oregon City community.
+Oregon City and its stakeholders have believed for quite some time that they have something special to offer visitors.
+They believe tourism can play an economically beneficial role in the Oregon City community.
 It could help businesses grow and provide a better living experience for residents.
-This is a belief shared by many stakeholders in the City, who have been vigilant in helping us realize our full tourism potential.
+This is a belief shared by many stakeholders in the city, who have been vigilant in helping their city realize its full tourism potential.
 It is now believed that this effort needs more focus, structure and direction in order to propel the destination to the next level.
 In order to create this higher-functioning destination, Oregon City has identified the following four steps required to build tourism leadership capabilities.
 They are:

 - 1. Identify and empower a tourism leadership and operational structure: When a tourism destination reaches a certain level of visitation, and/or decides to pursue tourism as a focused driver of the local economy, it requires a centralized organization.
 A centralized organization has the ability to rally local tourism stakeholders, align assets, create a shared vision, consolidate efforts and ultimately drive more efficient and impactful funding.
 Oregon City believes identifying and empowering an organizational body to consolidate and direct tourism efforts in Oregon City is the next logical step in an already successful industry. - 2.
 Solidify and grow a tourism financing model: Any tourism-focused organization needs a budget to be effective.
 Currently, tourism in Oregon City is funded by a lodging tax placed on its two lodging properties.
 Over the course of the next three years, Oregon City needs to continually evaluate and protect its current funding levels.
-As the Ccity begins to increase visitation through renewed, focused efforts, funds will grow.
-These funds need to be solidified into a sustainable and protected model that affords the City the resources necessary to realize the full potential of Oregon City tourism. - 3.
+As the city begins to increase visitation through renewed, focused efforts, funds will grow.
+These funds need to be solidified into a sustainable and protected model that affords the city the resources necessary to realize the full potential of Oregon City tourism. - 3.
 Support tourism assets through technical education and programming: Leadership capabilities do not stop at empowerment and funding.
 In order for Oregon City to grow its tourism industry it will need to lead local stakeholders in tourism best practices.
 By providing technical education that supports a variety of tourism assets in operating in a more effective and efficient manner, as well as offering participatory programming that aligns individual tourism assets with a more compelling city-wide vision, Oregon City tourism can ensure its relevancy and competitive stance in a crowded, ever changing market. - 4.
-Champion the Value of Tourism: A destination is its people-they make up the culture and the experience the visitor engages with during their visit.
+Champion the Value of Tourism: A destination is its people.
+They make up the culture and the experience the visitor engages with during their visit.
 Therefore, a tourism product is only as good as the people who support it and its value.
 Oregon City needs to ensure the value of tourism is understood by the local community so that the community can get behind these efforts and create an authentic experience.

-At the end of three years, Oregon City will decide whether we have been successful at building tourism leadership and capabilities in Oregon City.
-We will measure success against the following Oobjectives:
+At the end of three years Oregon City will decide whether or not they have been successful at building leadership tourism capabilities in Oregon City.
+They will measure that success by understanding whether or not they have achieved the following objectives: